 What is a SOC 1 Report?

-In order to analyze SOC 1 IT General Controls, it is important to first understand what a SOC 1 report is.
 A SOC 1 (Systems and Organization Control) report examines the internal controls your organization has in place in regards to systems that could impact your client’s financial reporting.
 A SOC 1 examination is meant to provide a third-party opinion on the internal controls you have in place and how they may impact your clients.

 SOC 1 IT General Controls